esciencecenter-digital-skills/Natural-language-processing/episodes/episode02.md

 punctuation = (".", ",", ":", ";", "(", ")", "!", "?", "\"")
 ```

-Then we go over all these punctuation symbols one by one using a loop to replae them:
+Then we go over all these punctuation symbols one by one using a loop to replace them:

 ```python
 # Loop over the punctuation symbols to remove them